 We now offer free transportation from select local schools!
 To see our guidelines and download prinatble .pdf documents of the permission slips and other information please select from the options below:

-When we meet: The Bridge is open after school from 3-6, Monday through Friday.
+When we meet: the bridge is open after school from 3-6, Monday through Thursday.

 Where we meet: 300 South Lewis Rd.
 Camarillo, CA.

 Why do we meet: the bridge exists to reach, disciple, and mentor the next generation students!

 What do we do when we meet: the bridge offers a variety of opportunities for students to engage and participate in: